Skip to content

 For example, to compute the horizontal area of cells centered on T grid points in the parent domain:

-Importantly, the dim argument represents the dimensional orthogonal to the grid cell area to be compute.
+Importantly, the dim argument represents the dimensional orthogonal to the grid cell area to be computed.
 For T grid points, this results in the following grid cell areas:

 dim Grid Cell Area